-Cruising is no longer the domain of the elderly, and you won’t need a second mortgage to afford a little slice of the high life; these days cruises cater for everyone, offering everything from fun filled family breaks to romantic sunset sails.
+Cruising is no longer the domain of wealthy retired folk – these days cruises cater for everyone and offer everything from fun filled family breaks to romantic sunset sails.

 If you’ve never thought of taking a cruise before, now might be the time to get involved.
 With so many cruise lines vying for your pound, cruises have never been so affordable.

 Tempted?
 Take a look at APH’s guide to cruising and arm yourself with all the facts so you can plan your dream holiday out on the open seas!